-3 credit hours This course is designed to equip students with skills and knowledge needed to function in the behavioral health arena with other professionals.
+This course is designed to equip students with skills and knowledge needed to function in the behavioral health arena with other professionals.
 Students will acquire information on symptomatology of clients who present themselves with substance abuse and mental health disorders.
 Issues such as epidemiology, integration of treatment systems, models of treatment that focuses on the dually afflicted client as well as best practice interventions will be addressed.
 This course will aid students in integrating modalities of the 12 Core Functions as assessment, treatment planning, case management, counseling and consultation.
 Additionally, students will be allowed to explore motivational counseling technique, ethics, therapeutic alliance and professional boundaries.
-Students will also become familiar with relevant content professionals.
+Students will also become familiar with relevant content from current DSM that will assist them with collaboration and consultation with other behavioral health professionals.
 (Prerequisite: ABCP 215, PSYC 210)